Knock, knock, knock.

 - I carry pepperspray (affiliate link) and a pocketknife (affiliate link) for added safety if circumstances allow.

-- I try to always have a phone charger and battery pack with me so my phone doesn’t run too low on battery.
+- I try to always have a phone charger and battery pack (affiliate link) with me so my phone doesn’t run too low on battery.

 - When I arrive at a scene, I often use my iPhone’s Send My Current Location feature to provide the exact location to someone I know will check in if it’s an unsafe area.

 - I avoid carrying a large purse if it is practical.
-(Sometimes, you need to be able to carry pens, a notebook, camera, etc., but when possible, going without a bag frees my hands and could present less of an attractive target.)
+(Sometimes, you need to be able to carry pens, a notebook, camera, etc., but when possible, going without a bag frees my hands.)

-I don’t think I devote an unhealthy amount of attention to safety, but I try to take practical precautions.
+I don’t think I devote an unhealthy amount of attention to safety, but I try to take practical precautions and develop wise habits.

 We don’t need journalists who are afraid to pull punches, cover a topic at all or even stay in a profession because they’re afraid for their safety.